sushanthn8270/Analysis-using-SQL/README.md

-# Analysis-using-SQL
+Global Superstore Analysis
+Overview

-A simple data analysis project using SQL, built to explore and visualize the Global Superstore dataset.
-Includes an interactive dashboard highlighting sales and profit insights across regions, categories, and segments.
+This project combines SQL for data extraction and Power BI for visualization to analyze the Global Superstore dataset.
+It focuses on understanding sales and profit trends across regions, categories, and customer segments.

+Tools Used

+SQL for data preparation and queries

+Power BI for data visualization

+Highlights

+Identified top-performing countries and categories

+Analyzed sales and profit distribution by segment

+Created an interactive dashboard for easy exploration